vipm-io/caraya/README.md

 It takes a whole new approach to unit testing; your VI is your test.
 Caraya allows you to convert your manual test VIs you use to debug your code into unit test cases with nearly no effort.
-This significantly lowers the barrier to systematicaly write unit tests for your project leading into better overall code quality for real-world projects where developers don't always have the luxury to write unit test cases first.
-Caraya allows you to compose your test cases into into hierarchical test suites allowing you to quickly run tests for the part of the code you are developing and allowing you to automate the unit testing as part of your build process.
+This significantly lowers the barrier to systematicaly write unit tests for your project leading into improved overall code quality for real-world projects where developers don't always have the luxury to write unit test cases first.

 ## Installation